-Depending on your financial circumstances, needs and goals, you may choose to roll over to an IRA or convert to a Roth IRA, roll over an employer-sponsored plan from your old job to your new employer, take a distribution, or leave the account where it is.
-Each choice may offer ...
+Depending on your financial circumstances, needs, goals and employer plan terms, you may choose to roll over to an IRA or convert to a Roth IRA, roll over a 401(k) from a prior employer to a 401(k) at your new employer, take a distribution, or leave the account where it is.
+Each...

 * Subject to requirements: Roth contributions must be in your account for at least five years and the money withdrawn after age 59½, death or disability.
 If distribution is not qualified, the earnings are taxed as ordinary income and may be subject to early withdrawal penalties. ...